wovosoft/bkb-offices/docs/methods-of-has-office-type-crud.md

 public function destroy(OfficeType $officeType): JsonResponse
 ```

-This method is used to retrieve list of records as dropdowns value.
+This method is used to destroy an Office Type Record from database.
+Recommended method is DELETE.
+N.B.: Delete method is a preflight method.
+This methods first auto resolves the `OfficeType` Model,
+then deletes it.
+This is because if it get's deleted by `OfficeType::destroy(id)`, then deleting, delete, deleted
+etc. model events won't be triggered.
+So, it's always better to first resolve the model, then delete it.

+## Retrieving records as queryable options

 ```php
 /**